mixgolem/Secured_TCP_Chatting/README.md

 This code is programmed by Jinhwan Heo, Chanyoung Kim from SKU

-Free for Using this code but you can leave the authorship for us :)
+Free for Using this code but you can leave our name for us :)